 It’s summer and summer is the time for traveling, vacations and family togetherness.
 There is no better way to relax and spend time with your family, immediate or extended, then to take time out of your routine and work schedules to vacation with them.
-But how do you do that when you have young children?
+But how do you travel with young children?

-We just got back from a 12 day vacation where we traveled to three different locations and drove a total of 45 hours……with a three year old and a two year old.
-So not to brag , but I’m here to tell you that you it can be done and I want to share how we make it work.
+We just got back from a 12-day vacation where we traveled to three different locations and drove a total of 45 hours……with a three-year-old and a two-year-old.
+So not to brag, but I’m here to tell you that it can be done and I want to share how we make it work.
 And trust me when I say that we have two highly energetic, wiggly little girls who don’t like to sit still.

 People are always amazed when they hear how far and how much we travel with our kids.
 We have made a 15 hour trip across the country about 5 times a year to visit family ever since our children were babies.
 So I’ve compiled a list of how we make it work and how you can too!
 Here are my 7 tips for traveling with your children and surviving to tell about it.7 tips for traveling with your children and surviving to tell about it!Click To Tweet

 1) Gear yourself up mentally